-The properties are being acquired in good condition, and the Chartered Surveyor's report identifies no material issues.
+The properties were acquired in good condition, and the Chartered Surveyor's report identifies no material issues.
 We have set aside a contingency of £15,000 for any issues that are identified after purchase.
 There is also a total provision of £7,000 for furnishings.

-The flats are being acquired on a high-quality leasehold basis (each with 142 years remaining and a ground rent of £150 per annum linked to RPI).
+The flats were acquired on a high-quality leasehold basis (each with 142 years remaining and a ground rent of £150 per annum linked to RPI).

 This transaction was approved by our RICS qualified Director of Property.

 The investment comprises 14 flats (10 two-bedroom flats and 4 one-bedroom flats) within a development of 26 flats.

 We present here floorplans for 3 of the flats as examples.

 - House Price Index

 - Rental Income Breakdown